gogetdata/ggd-recipes/design.md

 dependency on the `vt` software as well as the reference genome.
 These dependencies can be specified clearly in `conda`.

+A through documentation for ggd is provided at [ggd docs](https://gogetdata.github.io/index.html).

 ### History

 Originally ggd managed it's own installs.
-After realizing the problem of software and data dependencies and the overlap with conda (and after seeing the success of the [bioconda project](https://bioconda.github.io/) we have decided to use conda.
+After realizing the problem of software and data dependencies and the overlap with conda (and after seeing the success of the [bioconda project](https://bioconda.github.io/) ) we have decided to use conda for dependency handling, version tracking, and to create a stable source of reproduability.

 To bootstrap this, we have automated the conversion of the `ggd` recipies in [bcbio](https://github.com/chapmanb/cloudbiolinux/tree/master/ggd-recipes) to the conda format.

 ## Schema

-Recipes will use the conda `pre-link.sh` script instead of the build.
+Recipes will use the conda `post-link.sh` script instead of the build.
 This means that the "binary" hosted on anaconda.org will include the commands to create the data from it's original source.
 This is a convention, for resources that are less convenient to acquire, we can have `built` packges.

 The directory structure will be:

-	`$PREFIX/$species/$build/$recipe/`

-where $PREFIX is populated by `conda` species will be like `Homo_sapiens` or `Mus_musculus` build will be `grch37` or `mm10` (must be lower-case) and recipe will be `$build-$name`, .e.g.
-`hg19-clinvar`

-The recipe must specify the $species and $build under extra/genome-build and extra/species respectively.
-A fasta and genome-file must be present for those.
+	`$PREFIX/$species/$build/$recipe/$version`

+where:
+- $PREFIX is populated by `conda`
+- $species will be `Homo_sapiens`, `Mus_musculus`, or any other species
+- $build will be `grch37` or `mm10`, for example, ** but must be lower-case**
+- $recipe will be the name of the ggd data recipe `$build-$name`, .e.g. `hg19-clinvar`
+- $version will be the designated version for the ggd recipe

+A meta.yaml file should contain the information for this data recipe, with exception for the $PREFIX.
+- With a section/key name `about` in the meta.yaml file, the $species and $build should be within the `identifiers` subkey.
+That is: `[about][identifiers][species]` for $species, and  `[about][identifiers][genome-build]` for $build.
+- The $recipe representing the name of the data recipe, and the $version representing the ggd data package versoin, should be in the meta.yaml file under the `package` key.
+That is: `[pacakge][name]` for $recipe, and `[package][version]` for $version.

 ## Chromosome Naming